Guidelines on Assessing the 'TOTAL' Air Quality Impacts

 3.1 Consolidating contributions from the three tiers

-3.1.1 Balancing the need for representativeness with the resource demand for long-term simulations, EPD is currently accepting a minimum of one-year simulation of air quality for environmental impact assessment.
+3.1.1 To balance the need for representativeness and the resource demand for long-term simulations, EPD currently accepts a minimum of one-year simulation of air quality for environmental impact assessments.

-3.1.3 Over the spatial scale of typical EIAs in Hong Kong, the transport of pollutants from source to receiver for Tier 1 and Tier 2 usually happens in an hour or less.
+3.1.3 Over the spatial scale of typical EIAs in Hong Kong, the transport of pollutants from source to receptor for Tier 1 and Tier 2 usually happens in an hour or less.
 Such dispersion situation is also represented by the models for Tiers 1 and 2 which use hourly inputs to produce hourly outputs.
-Longer time averaged concentrations (e.g. daily, annual … etc.) should thus be constructed using these hourly values as basic building blocks.
+Longer time averaged concentrations (i.e. daily and annual) should thus be constructed using these hourly values as basic building blocks.

 3.1.4 The meteorological and air quality data pertaining to each of the three tiers must be fully synchronised to produce credible results, e.g. the daily ‘Total’ air quality would be the sum of the contributions from the three tiers for the same day.